Tag: Review

 From a pitchfork, flare gun, and classic double-barrelled shotgun, to an aerosol can and lighter combo, Tesla Cannon, and voodoo doll, Blood: Refreshed Supply offers an entertaining toolset to dispose of the cultists, undead, and demons that impede Caleb’s pursuit of his former master.
 Better still, most weapons offer an alternate fire mode that gives them greater versatility (on top of the usual FPS pick-ups like temporary mega-health, invisibility, and dual-wielding).
 The double-barrel shotgun offers the now-ubiquitous one or two-barrel blast, while the Tesla Cannon’s alternate fire chews through ammo to create a BFG-like projectile.
 Dynamite – which I’ll return to shortly – can be flung to explode on impact or bounced around corners with a timed fuse.

 A great arsenal, a diverse roster of enemies, and a ton of gore – what could go wrong?
 With a mouse, keyboard, and easy-to-reach quick-save and quick-load keys, not much.
-On either Nintendo Switch console, regardless of whether you’re using a pro controller or the latest iteration of crappy joy-cons, the experience is far less fun and fluid.
+On either Nintendo Switch console, regardless of whether you’re using a pro controller or the latest iteration of crappy Joy-Cons, the experience is far less fun and fluid.
 There is clearly auto-aim of some form, but it can’t compensate for twitchy and imprecise controller inputs that make it far too easy to miss targets in an FPS that can be surprisingly stingy when it comes to ammunition and healing items.

 It’s not just the controls though.
 No matter how hard I tried tweaking the sensitivity and using gyro-aiming, Blood: Refreshed Supply still hails from an era that relished in labyrinthine levels, packed with keys, secrets, and monster ambushes.
-Exploration and secret-hunting are a highlight, but this means a lot of the time you’ll be trying to react to enemies that suddenly appear all around you; often a mix of melee rushers and ranged enemies that can shred your health bar quickly (and even on even lower difficulties).
+Exploration and secret-hunting are a highlight, but this means a lot of the time you’ll be trying to react to enemies that suddenly appear all around you; often a mix of melee rushers and ranged enemies that can shred your health bar quickly (even on the lower difficulties).
 You might think weapon alternate fire modes and area-of-effect explosives could see you through… but that brings me to another criticism.

 Blood: Refreshed Supply has brutal splash damage irrespective of the source – environmental hazards, enemy attacks, or Calab’s arsenal.
 When you combine splash damage with cheap ambushes, just as many of my deaths were self-inflicted as a dynamite bundle bounced back at me or hit an enemy that in front of me that appeared as I was tossing it.
 If you’re someone who dislikes the concept of save-scrumming to optimise every encounter, Blood: Refreshed Supply will brutalise you into compliance.